 KISS: Keep it Simple Stupid

 Cambridge Learner and Teacher Attributes

 Ms. Shalini Singh Hamilton, the Headmistress of Middle and Senior Sections, conducted a workshop for the teachers on `Cambridge Learner and Teacher Attributes`.
-The session emphasized on five attributes that the Cambridge students and faculty members must
+The session emphasized on five attributes that the Cambridge students and faculty members must possess: